krootee/Ghost/README.md

 - [ ] Make board smaller.
 Move mounting holes.
 - [ ] Remove extra PWM pins?
 - [ ] Change pin headers around so that pin 1 (the square) is GND
+- [ ] Put all pin headers on the border of the PCB
+- [ ] Use resistor array for IR sensor resistors
+- [ ] Add 6 pin header for FTDI Basic, for programming ESP8266
+- [ ] Change the Q1 transistor schematic component to use Q_NPN_BEC
+- [ ] Move LEDs to a more visible place

 #### Car
 - [ ] Change the steering servo